Employee advocacy with the new Facebook share dialog

 Why is this important?

-So to ensure that your advocates can share compelling content, make sure that open graph meta tags are set up correctly on every link that you share on the board.
+So, to ensure that your advocates can share compelling content, ensure that open graph meta tags are set up correctly on every link you share on the board.
 You can also use the Facebook Sharing Debugger to verify the URLs before sharing them on the board.

 The Share Dialog is a native Facebook component.
 Whenever you “Share” a post on Facebook, it opens the Share Dialog, and although it’s limited to sharing links only, you can share links to other Facebook posts with it.